bensuperpc/infrastructure/README.md

 ### Configure the infrastructure

-You must create a folder named `env` with the following content:
+You need to configure the infrastructure with your own configuration.

-File named `wordpress.env` with the following content:
+For the [wordpress.env](env/wordpress.env) file, you need to change the password and user for the database.

 ```sh
 WORDPRESS_DB_USER=bensuperpc